-While it is true that the kids are older (13, 15, 17 at the time) and quite self-sufficient, I wondered if that really meant that they needed me any less.
+While the kids were older (13, 15, 17 at the time) and quite self-sufficient, I wondered if that really meant that they needed me any less.

 I am a wife and in that, I asked myself, “Is he really good with all of this?”

-He states that we will work everything out and that we can handle it but I have my doubts.
-I am Mom, they need me!
+He states that we will work everything out and that we can handle it.

-But then I take a step back and think about… The Decisions We Make.
+But then I took a step back and thought about The Decisions We Make.